vinaysnikam47/Python-3-Projects/README.md

 [Bank Account Manager](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Classes/bank_account_manager.py) - This is bank account manager/ ATM Service.
 This manages accounts like checking, saving and business.

+[Sticky Pad](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Classes/Sticky.py) - This is simple sticky pad (Text editor) application which has functionalities like, cut, copy, paste, undo, redo, open, save, save as and new window.
+It is created by using tkinter and class.

 ===============================================================================

 ## Classic Algorithms ##